areebahmeddd/GodsEye/README.md

 ## Usage

-1. Run the application and start the development server:
+1. Launch the application by clicking the run button in the top right of VS Code, or execute:
     ```shell
     python python-app/app.py
-    ```
-    ```shell
-    streamlit run python-app/home.py
     ```

 2. Using the Browser Extension: